NURSING 7002HO - Interpretive and Critical Research in Health

 General Course Information

-Course Code NURSING 7002HO Course Interpretive and Critical Research in Health Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s Teaching Hospitals Units 3 Contact Flexible delivery mode (optional on-campus tutorials in Semester 1 only) Available for Study Abroad and Exchange N Restrictions Available to MNSc, MGrief&PCCouns, GradCertPH, GradDipPH, MPH & GradDipOH&SMgt students only Course Description This course will outline the interpretive and critical paradigms and focus on research design from this perspective.
+Course Code NURSING 7002HO Course Interpretive and Critical Research in Health Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s Teaching Hospitals Units 3 Contact Flexible delivery mode (optional on-campus tutorials in Semester 1 only) Available for Study Abroad and Exchange N Restrictions Available to MNSc, MGrief&PCCouns, GradCertPH, GradDipPH, MPH & GradDipOH&SMgt students only Course Description This course will outline the interpretive and critical paradigms and focus on research design from this perspective.
 Topics will include the critique of positivism and an introduction to interpretive methodologies, such as grounded theory, ethnography and phenomenology and critical methodologies, such as feminist research and action research.
 Practical research activities such as literature searching, conducting interviews and coding qualitative data will also be provided.

 Course Coordinator: Dr Lynette CusackCourse Coordinator: Lynette Cusack

 Phone: +61 8 8313

 The full timetable of all activities for this course can be accessed from Course Planner.

 1 Critique the different qualitative research methodologies and methods.
 2 Compose a research question and propose a research methodology.
 3 Compose a research method that enables the research question to be addressed and is congruent with the methodology.
 4 Identify ethical issues related to the research questions

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: